From February 19th-21st, young people from Norway, Greece, Spain and Ireland came together to think about how

 Emily Robyn Archer

-The morning discussion were followed by a fun trip to the Rediscovery Centre in Ballymun, where they learnt more about how a circular economy could function.
+The morning discussion were followed by a fun trip to the Rediscovery Centre in Ballymun, where they learned more about how a circular economy could function.

 Day 2: Wednesday February 20th